 “Reconstructing a nose or ear is more difficult than a chin or cheekbone because they are made of soft tissue, and if that tissue is missing, it can be difficult to reconstruct its original appearance,” said Dr. Gregory W. Chernoff, F.R.C.S.

 There were 218,924 nose-reshaping procedures performed in the U.S. in 2017, according to the American Society of Plastic Surgeons.

 The ability to see how an individual’s DNA is expressed to form the nose would allow surgeons like Chernoff to recreate the patient’s new nose as close to the original as possible.

-Chernoff is a triple-board-certified facial, plastic and reconstructive surgeon with practices in Indianapolis and Santa Rosa, California.
+Chernoff is a triple-board-certified facial, plastic and reconstructive surgeon with practices in Indianapolis, Indiana.

 Plastic surgeons like Chernoff often perform reconstructive surgery procedures to treat patients who have experienced congenital disabilities, developmental abnormalities, trauma, infection, tumors or diseases.

 “Plastic surgery is not solely about improving aesthetics.
 In many cases it is about repairing damaged tissues to restore function,” Chernoff said.

 One of the facial areas often reconstructed is, in fact, the nose.

 “Nasal fractures are the most common facial injury and often require surgery, as do deviated septums,” Chernoff said.